floooh/oryol/BUILD.md

 ```

 And that's it!
-If everything is setup right, you can now select and Android build configuration,
+If everything is setup right, you can now select one of the Android build configurations,
 compile a sample, and deploy it to your device:

 ```
 > ./oryol select android-make-debug
+...
+> ./oryol make PackedNormals
+...
 > ./oryol deploy PackedNormals
+...
+3275 KB/s (1726765 bytes in 0.514s)
+	pkg: /data/local/tmp/PackedNormals-debug.apk
+Success
 ```

-The deploy command will compile and package the sample, and upload it to the device.

 The App Launcher (or whatever it is called) now has a new PackedNormals app!